-The Jimi Hendrix Experience - Electric Ladyland
+1. The Jimi Hendrix Experience - Electric Ladyland

 But as impressive as the album is sonically, it’s Hendrix’s virtuoso performances on “Still Raining, Still Dreaming,” “House Burning Down” and “Voodoo Child (Slight Return)” that make it essential.

 Ritchie Blackmore had many moments of brilliance on Deep Purple’s previous albums, but Machine Head is a showcase for his virtuosity, from the slashing intro chords and blazing solos of “Highway Star” through the pummeling riffs of “Smoke on the Water,” “Lazy” and “Space Truckin’ ” to the last fading sweet, bluesy licks of “When a Blind Man Cries.”

 Lazily categorized by critics as a Hendrix protégé, Trower developed his own unique voice, characterized by the thick, swirling Uni-Vibe and wah-wah textures that he used to great effect on songs like “Day of the Eagle.”

 A handful of Malmsteen’s phrases on this solo debut may be reminiscent of Uli Jon Roth, Blackmore and even Hendrix, but the bulk of his playing on it introduced an entirely new language for guitarists to analyze and decipher.

 5. Jeff Beck - Jeff Beck's Guitar Shop

 Beck’s Seventies albums are rock-jazz-fusion archetypes, but with Guitar Shop he invented a new genre that can only be called Jeff Beck music, because no one but Beck has ever sounded like this.
 Released during the height of Eighties shred mania, this album blew the doors off the competition like a nitro-fueled dragster racing a stock car.